 Dr. Kim explains what a "typical visit" looks like, in less than 5 minutes.

-Dr. Kimberly Nearpass is a Colorado native and a 2003 graduate of the National University of Natural Medicine (formerly the National College of Naturopathic Medicine) in Portland, Oregon.
+Dr. Kimberly Nearpass, ND is a registered naturopathic doctor in Colorado.
+She is a Colorado native and a 2003 graduate of the National University of Natural Medicine (formerly the National College of Naturopathic Medicine) in Portland, Oregon.
 She always wanted to be a physician, and growing up with an appreciation for the outdoors and nature, coupled with her experiences working in traditional cultures in southern Africa (as a Peace Corps volunteer) and Ecuador (as a rainforest naturalist guide), clarified her passion for and belief in the healing powers of nature.
-Dr. Nearpass chose to become a Naturopathic doctor in order to gain skill and knowledge to help patients regain true health, as gently, safely and naturally as possible.
-As a registered naturopathic doctor, Dr. Nearpass works with women and children, striving to identify the underlying cause of "dis-ease", through detailed history, intake and physical exam.
+Dr. Nearpass chose to become a naturopathic doctor in order to gain skill and knowledge to help patients regain true health, as gently, safely and naturally as possible.
+As a registered naturopathic doctor, Dr. Nearpass works with women, striving to identify the underlying cause of "dis-ease", through detailed history, intake and physical exam.
 Although ND's work with most acute and chronic conditions, Dr. Nearpass has expertise in women's issues such as menopause, irregular or difficult menses, fertility challenges and endocrine problems, including thyroid and adrenal imbalance.